TOI-2180 b: Future observations

 The exoplanet is a poor target for transmission spectroscopy because of its high surface gravity and the large radius of the host star.
 The large radius of the star causes a relative shallow transit depth of about 0.5%.
 The system is still an excellent target to find rings and exomoons around TOI-2180 b.
 It is also a good target to study the migration of exoplanets.
+It could be one of the best targets for exomoon searches.